IMPORTANT!ALL TOURNAMENT PARTICIPANTS ARE RESPONSIBLE FOR READING THE RULES OF THE TOURNAMENT!

 General SLAM: This is a stand-alone category and the winning fish will be not eligible for Big Fish inclusion, or any other categories.
-Fish will not be declared at weigh in as ‘slam’ as previous event.
+Fish will not be declared at weigh in as ‘slam’.
 Fish must be entered in General Categories (including if a Ladies or Junior is the team entry and thus General entry).
 Required 3 fish of different species: Eligible Dolphin, Wahoo, Grouper and Kingfish.
 Weights will be calculated of three heaviest weighed by each team in General Category.
 Combined weight of 3 fish shall be declared the winner.
 (In the event that three species are not caught then two species will be weighed).

 LADIES: 1st through 3rd: Heaviest weight of any General Division eligible species caught by a lady & tagged at the dock as a ladies fish.
 Ladies prizes are Recognition Awards.